Frequently Asked Questions

 How is UPAC Cinema funded?

 UPAC Cinema is subsidized by the RPI Student Union.
 Each year, UPAC Cinema (along with all other student clubs) submits a proposed budget to the Executive Board, detailing our expected costs and income.
 The Executive Board then decides how much money to give to UPAC Cinema for the coming year.
-In addition to the financial contribution of the Union, UPAC Cinema uses its income from the ticket sales and the selling of concessions to help pay its operating costs.
+In addition to the financial contribution of the Union, UPAC Cinema uses its income from the selling of concessions to help pay its operating costs.

 What is the operating budget of UPAC Cinema, and